skedgeme/wrecker/examples/Client.md

   ```

 - `insert` takes a `Ref` to a list and appends an item to it.
 It returns the
-  reference that you passed in because why not.
+  reference that you passed in because, why not.

   ```haskell
   insert :: ToJSON a => Session -> Ref [a] -> a -> IO (Ref [a])